hu3rror/memos-on-fly/README.md

 English | [中文](README_zh-CN.md)

-> Run the self-hosted memo service [memos](https://github.com/usememos/memos) on [fly.io](https://fly.io/).
+Run the self-hosted memo service [memos](https://github.com/usememos/memos) on [fly.io](https://fly.io/).
 Automatically backup the database to [B2](https://www.backblaze.com/b2/cloud-storage.html) with [litestream](https://litestream.io/).

 🙏 Thanks for [linkding-on-fly](https://github.com/fspoettel/linkding-on-fly), the project is inspired by it.

+## IMPORTANT NOTE

-If you want to deploy memos with litestream function locally, please visit [hu3rror/memos-litestream](https://github.com/hu3rror/memos-litestream)
+If you want to deploy memos without litestream on fly.io (Memos Official images), please view [README_no_litestream](README_no_litestream.md) to get started.
+Skip the rest of this README document.

 ## Prerequisites